Revision AC Joint Repair Surgeon

 Recovery and Rehabilitation Following Revision AC Joint Repair Surgery

 Following a revision AC joint repair, patients will be required to wear a sling or similar device for several weeks.
 The sling is designed to keep the arm immobile following surgery and to protect the joint as it heals.
 A physical therapy program will be prescribed to gradually strengthen the repaired joint and eliminate sling use.

-For additional resources on revision AC joint repair surgery, or to determine the exact cause of failure of your original AC joint surgery and discuss possible options for revision surgery, please contact the Vail, Aspen, and Denver, Colorado orthopedic practice of Dr. Matthew Provencher.
+For additional resources on revision AC joint repair surgery, or to determine the exact cause of failure of your original AC joint surgery and discuss possible options for revision surgery, please contact the Vail, Aspen, and Denver, Colorado orthopedic practice of shoulder surgeon Dr. Matthew Provencher.